 Available workshops for older students (Year 12 – University level):

 Writing Diversely – an explanation of the core concepts of diversity in writing, and a guided group discussion about why it is important for writers of all kinds to make their work inclusive.
-Students will learn how to research identities and avoid stereotypes, using case studies and examples of diverse works.
-We will research and write a diverse piece of fiction.
-(2 hours, less than 40 students)
+Students will learn how to research identities and avoid stereotypes, using case studies and examples of diverse works in Young Adult fiction.
+We will research a diverse identity for a piece of fiction.
+(1- 2 hours, less than 40 students) – read a review of this workshop by University of Nottingham here

 Photo by Millais School, Horsham